Fabio Celestini: CSKA Moscow

 On 20 June 2025, Celestini signed a contract with Russian club CSKA Moscow for two seasons with an optional third.
 Celestini's appointment prompted debate in Switzerland due to Russia's invasion of Ukraine and CSKA's links to sanctioned entities.
 Swiss outlets reported that his decision drew sharp criticism from sections of FC Basel's support and commentators, while legal analysis discussed whether payments from a sanctioned employer could be blocked by Swiss banks and, in some scenarios, expose him to penalties under Swiss sanctions law.
 In response to questions about the backlash, Celestini said he intended to focus on football and was unconcerned by criticism unrelated to sport.

 In his first competitive game in charge of CSKA, the club won the 2025 Russian Super Cup.

 For both of his first two months managing CSKA in the Russian Premier League, he was chosen league's Manager of the Month.
+CSKA went into Russian season's customary three-month winter break in 4th place, four points below the league leaders.
+Upon season's resumption in March, CSKA lost 4 of their 5 games in league and cup.
+That was followed by a three-game winning streak in early April.
+However, CSKA then went on another 5-game winless streak to drop to 6th place in the league, 18 points below the top spot (even though they advanced to the Russian Cup League Path final), and on 4 May 2026 Celestini left CSKA by mutual consent.